 In many cases, websites allow users to select their data sharing preferences.
 Transparency is imperative regardless of a website’s data collection policies.

-As we all know by now, however, once personal data enters the digital space, it is technically possible for anyone to access it—legally or not.
+But as we all know by now, once personal data enters the digital space, it is technically possible for anyone to access it—legally or not.
 This is where cyber-privacy litigation comes into play.